 At Stonehill School, we are an inclusive school and feel it is important to be understanding and tolerant of others faiths and beliefs.
-Each month we focus on a festival and celebration to promote to the children via a display and artefacts in the main hall.
+Each month we focus on a festival and celebration to promote to the children via a display and artifacts in the main hall.

 This month the festival is ADVENT SUNDAY Christian (Western Churches) The start of the Christian year, four Sundays before Christmas.
 It is often celebrated by lighting the first candle in the advent crown – a circular wreath of greenery.
 A further three candles are lit on subsequent Sundays, culminating with the Christmas candle on the 25th December.